BitcoinExchangeFH/BitcoinExchangeFH/README.md

 bitcoinexchangefh -mysql -mysqldest "bitcoin:bitcoin@localhost:3306" -mysqlschema bcex -instmts subscription.ini
 ```

+If you have MySQL 5.6.4+ then you can also use `-mysqlTimestamps` this use timestamp(6) column type instead of varchar(25)

 #### CSV

 No further setup is required.
 Just define the output folder path.